Machine Learning’s Greatest Omission: Business Leadership

 Those who are more a hands-on technical quant than a business leader will find this curriculum to be a rare opportunity to ramp up on the business side, since technical machine learning trainings don’t usually go there.
 But data wonks must know this: The soft skills are often the hard ones.

 Eric Siegel, Ph.D., is a leading consultant and former Columbia University professor who makes machine learning understandable and captivating.
-He is the founder of the long-running Predictive Analytics World and the Deep Learning World conference series, which have served more than 17,000 attendees since 2009, the instructor of the end-to-end, business-oriented Coursera specialization Machine learning for Everyone, a popular speaker who's been commissioned for more than 100 keynote addresses, and executive editor of The Machine Learning Times.
+He is the founder of the long-running Predictive Analytics World and the Deep Learning World conference series, which have served more than 17,000 attendees since 2009, the instructor of the acclaimed online course Machine Leadership and Practice – End-to-End Mastery, a popular speaker who's been commissioned for more than 110 keynote addresses, and executive editor of The Machine Learning Times.
 He authored the bestselling Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die, which has been used in courses at more than 35 universities, and he won teaching awards when he was a professor at Columbia University, where he sang educational songs to his students.
 Eric also publishes op-eds on analytics and social justice.
+Follow him at at @predictanalytic.